Trimap/photofind/README.md

 `./photofind.py ~/Pictures/ -size +5M`

 To count the number of image files bigger than 5MB:
-(Demonstrates piping to other commands like) `./photofind.py ~/Pictures/ -size +5M | wc -l`
+(Demonstrates piping to other commands) `./photofind.py ~/Pictures/ -size +5M | wc -l`

 ## EXIF Examples